yeakub108/mcp-server/README.md

 After adding the server, you should see your tools listed under "Available Tools".
 If not, try clicking the refresh button in the top right corner of the MCP server section.

-For more details about MCP setup, check out the [Cursor MCP Documentation](https://docs.cursor.com/advanced/model-context-protocol).
+For more details about MCP setup, check out the [Windsurf MCP Documentation](https://docs.codeium.com/windsurf/mcp) and [Cursor MCP Documentation](https://docs.cursor.com/advanced/model-context-protocol).

 ## 🛠️ Using the Tools